Data journalist, World Press Freedom Index project chief

 The Reporters Without Borders Washington DC Internship is designed to provide students with an opportunity to learn about the role of press freedom and human rights in the United States and abroad.

-Responsibilities include drafting press releases, planning events, managing the contacts database, animating the US university chapters network and assisting the Washington director in research and advocacy.
+Responsibilities include drafting press releases, planning events, managing the contacts database, animating the US university chapters network and assisting the Washington team in research and advocacy.

 Interns must be available for at least three days of the week.